Best Lightweight Rain Jacket 2023 | Hiking & Backpacking

 When to Consider a Soft Shell Jacket

-Ultralight softshell jackets, like the Patagonia Houdini Air, are sometimes a better choice
+Ultralight softshell jackets, like the Patagonia Houdini, are sometimes a better choice

-You don’t always need a waterproof rain jacket.
+You don’t always need a waterproof hiking rain jacket.
 The Houdini Air is a great choice for day hikes and trail runs where there may be a chance of rain, snow, or high winds.
 It is not waterproof and will not keep you dry in any excess moisture, but it’s a way more efficient, light, and affordable “just in case” layer than a fully waterproof rain jacket.
 The fabric does still have a DWR finish so it will repel light moisture, and it also dries extremely quickly if it gets any sweat build-up.
 We don’t recommend taking the Houdini as your only rain layer on something like a thru-hike or a backpacking trip with sure rain in the forecast, but it’s a great additional layer to add for shorter trips.
 However, we would not recommend that as a backpacking rain jacket.

 New ShakeDry Technology